danielwchapman/heap/README.md

 # heap

-A generic heap implementation.
+A generic heap implementation for Go.

 It's advanage over Go's container/heap package is less code is required be written to use it.
 While this code is not overly complex, it is not out-of-the-box and certainly more error prone.
 See the IntHeap and Priority Queue samples from [official documentation](https://pkg.go.dev/container/heap#pkg-overview) to get a feel for overhead code required by the standard library implementation.

 It rivals the performance of `container/heap`.
-After several trivial benchmark, it constantly runs slower for `Push` operations and consistently faster for `Pop` operatations.
+After several trivial benchmarks, it constantly runs slower for `Push` operations and consistently faster for `Pop` operatations.
 If performance is an important requirement, it's worth building out the benchmark tests more.

 Sample Benchmark Output from an M1 MacBook Air:
 ```